netzkolchose/node-ansiterminal/doc/api.md

 **Kind**: static method of <code>[node-ansiterminal](#module_node-ansiterminal)</code>
 **Returns**: <code>number</code> - halfwidth length of the string
 **Note**: Terminals and fonts may behave differently for some codepoints since unicode
-         knows more widths than half- and fullwidth.
+         knows more widths than half and full width.

 | Param | Type | Description |
 | --- | --- | --- |